theodorCodes/milestone-project-2/readme.md

 # Overview

 - Prepare available playing cards
-- Prepare deck of cards UI for gameplay in the browser
+- Prepare game layout
 - Select cards function
 - Evaluate selected cards function
 - Variables to store cards and scores

 Prepare cards
           v
-Use cards to create deck of cards
+Use cards to create game layout
                      v
 each card has a click function, when clicked
                                        v